opentensor/developer-docs/docs/delegation.md

 :::tip Delegate take %
 The default value of the delegate take is 18%.
 As a delegate you can set your own delegate take % by using the `btcli root set_delegate_take` command.
 See [Setting your delegate take](#setting-your-delegate-take).
 :::
-- The above (100-18)% of the staking reward is distributed among the delegate's nominators in proportion to the nominators' staked TAO amount with this delegate.
+- The above percentage of the staking reward is distributed among the delegate's nominators in proportion to the nominators' staked TAO amount with this delegate.

+Let's provide a concrete example.
+Say a delegate holds 800 TAO and three nominators delegate 30, 70 and 100 TAO to them.
+The effective stake of the delegate becomes 1000 TAO and when the staking rewards are received the dividends are shared in the following way;
+- The delegate would keep 80% based on their proportion of total stake **plus** 18% of the remaining dividends which is the delegate take.
+- As a result, the total dividends would be `0.8 + 0.2*0.18=0.836` for the delegate, and
+- `0.03*(1-0.18)=0.0246`,  `0.07*(1-0.18)=0.0574` and  `0.1*(1-0.18)=0.082` for the nominators respectively.

 :::info A nominator is a delegating authority
 A nominator is the same as a delegating authority.
 Typically a nominator is an owner of TAO funds, looking to invest in Bittensor network without doing any validating tasks.